E.T. Highway has welcomed Earthlings for 25 years

 In the 25 years since the ET Highway was born, it continues to draw tourists from around the world.

 Connie West manages the Little A’Le’Inn in Rachel.
-It is the bar and grill gift shop that reserves VIP parking for UFOs and is home to a time capsule sealed 25 years ago on the same day the E.T.
+It is the bar and grill gift shop that reserves VIP parking for UFO’s and is home to a time capsule sealed 25 years ago on the same day as the E.T.
 Highway got its name.

-West told Mystery Wire that the 25 year-period since the E.T Highway was named “has been a crazy, unique, exciting ride.”
+West told Mystery Wire that the 25 years since the E.T Highway was named “has been a crazy, unique, exciting ride.”

 One not-so-otherworldly destination that is now in Rachel is a gas station.
 Before this it was about a 40 miles drive to the nearest pumps.
 West said she thinks this will only help tourism on the E.T.
 Highway, especially motorcycle riders that cannot carry extra fuel.